admiyo/rhel7-lab/README.md

 1. cloud-init and ipa-client packages installed
 2. The cloud-init daemon enabled and running
-3. The firewalld  daemon should be enabled and running.
+~~3.
+The firewalld  daemon should be enabled and running.
 Also, ssh should be blocked by default.
 Once the ipa-client-install command has successfully completed, we will re-enable ssh on the firewall using the cloud-cfg script and firewall-cmd.
-This is done to ensure the system is properly registered to IdM before the wait_for module is called.
+This is done to ensure the system is properly registered to IdM before the wait_for module is called.~~
+3. TODO: Rework #3 using wait_for_connection (this would remove asinine firewall requirements)

 ## Global Variables